pegahsafaie/js-with-typing/README.md

 ## The challenges of moving to JSDoc:

 Enough talking through the flowers.
 Things are not always so easy as they are discussed here.
-**Learning Curve:** By complicated typings, you will still need to know about typing concepts and learn JSCode syntax.
+**Learning Curve:** By complicated typings, you will still need to know about typing concepts and learn JSDoc syntax.

 **Organizing** : Organizing your JSDocs and avoiding duplication.
 (JSDoc can tie into the modules concept)